Professor Dr. Suneela Garg Conferred with Title of Professor Emeritus

 Dr. Garg has served for nearly four decades in the field of Community Medicine.
 She has been the Director Professor and Head of the Department of Community Medicine at Maulana Azad Medical College (MAMC), New Delhi, and also held the position of Sub-Dean at MAMC and its associated hospitals.
 She has played a key role in academic leadership and in strengthening medical education under Delhi University.

-Dr. Suneela Garg is currently the Chair of the Programme Advisory Committee at the National Institute of Health and Family Welfare (NIHFW), where she provides strategic guidance on healthcare policies and programs.
-She also serves as an advisor to the Indian Council of Medical Research (ICMR) and as a task force member of the Department of Biotechnology (DBT), Government of India.
+Till recently Dr. Suneela Garg was Chair of the Programme Advisory Committee at the National Institute of Health and Family Welfare (NIHFW), where she provided strategic guidance on healthcare policies and programs.

-Her thrust areas include Reproductive, Maternal, Newborn, Child, and Adolescent Health (RMNCHA), HIV/AIDS, and prevention and control of deafness.
+Her thrust areas include Pandemic Preparedness, Reproductive, Maternal, Newborn, Child, and Adolescent Health (RMNCHA), HIV/AIDS, and prevention and control of deafness.
 She has been a regional trainer for Maternal Death Surveillance and Response (MDSR) and maternal near miss reviews.
-She has contributed to the formulation of guidelines for safe motherhood, adolescent and child health, and has been involved in the National Programme for Prevention and Control of Deafness (NPPCD).
+She has contributed to the formulation of guidelines for safe motherhood, adolescent and child health, and has been involved in formulating National Programme for Prevention and Control of Deafness (NPPCD).

 Internationally, Dr. Suneela Garg has been associated with the World Health Organization (WHO) as a member of expert committees and has worked with the Lancet Commission on Hearing Loss and the Lancet Commission COVID-19 India Task Force.

-Her contributions have been recognized with several awards, including the State Award for Meritorious Services, the State AIDS Award, the KN Rao Memorial Oration of the Indian Public Health Association (2018), the Harcharan Oration of IAPSM (2019), and the Al Saha Memorial Oration of IPHA (2022).
+Her contributions have been recognized with several awards, including the State Award for Meritorious Services, the State AIDS Award, the KN Rao Memorial Oration of the Indian Public Health Association (2018), the Harcharan Oration of IAPSM (2019), and the Al Saha Memorial Oration of IPHA (2022),Public Health Impact Award21-22.Indusem Award-Flame Award of Special Recognition for Nation building, Promotion of health policy ,Practice of Medicine.

 Dr. Suneela Garg has also held leadership positions as National President of the Indian Association of Preventive and Social Medicine (IAPSM) in 2021–22 and National President of the Organised Medicine Academic Guild (OMAG) in 2021–22.

-She continues to contribute to public health as Principal Investigator of several national and international projects, resource faculty for leadership and management programs, and coordinator of initiatives such as the Postgraduate Diploma in Maternal and Child Health (IGNOU) and the HIV Medicine Regional Training Centre at MAMC.
+She continues to contribute to public health as Principal Investigator of several national and international projects, resource faculty for leadership and management programs, and coordinator of initiatives such as the Postgraduate Diploma in Maternal and Child Health (IGNOU) ,Postgraduate Diploma in Geriatric Medicine and HIV Medicine Regional Training Centre at MAMC.

 The conferment of Professor Emeritus adds to her distinguished record of service in public health, medical education, and research.